imnotbob/OrbitValve/README.md

 In the ST app, you can turn it on/off (on defaults to 10mins)

-You can set longer time in the ST device.
+You can set longer time in the ST device, and it will display time remaining.
+Time remaining on display of valve is 10 mins or less, but Device handler is updating the on state if you requested a longer run time.

-There is an API runfor(minutes) that you can use in core to run for longer periods of time without having to code for the 10 minute cycle in the device
+There is an API runfor(minutes) that you can use in WebCore to run for longer periods of time without having to code for the 10 minute cycle in the device